-On March 30, 2023, the Columbus Bar Foundation will host "Why Journalism is Important to Democracy" an event for local high school government and history teachers and their students.
+On March 30, 2023, the Columbus Bar Foundation will host "Democracy Matters" an event for local high school government and history teachers and their students.
 The event will feature Pulitzer Prize-winning Columnist, Eugene Robinson of the Washington Post and MSNBC and remarks from NBC4 anchor and attorney, Colleen Marshall.

 January 18, 2023

 The Columbus Bar Foundation is a 501(c)3 dedicated to promoting an understanding of the law, the role of the legal profession, and access to justice for all.
 The Foundation is currently seeking a Development Director to direct its fundraising efforts.

 August 29, 2022